 Dead Men Don’t Wear Plaid was my favorite of all the things I ever did because it was like doing a Sunday crossword puzzle and beating it.

 One thing I do find sexy is a girl who’s good at crossword puzzles.

 I pay attention to the news; I take the New York Times.
 (And) I do the Saturday crossword.

 Dick Van Dyke

-- I didn’t realize I was addicted to crosswords but when I look back at it, all the clues were there.
+I didn’t realize how much I loved crosswords, but when I look back at it, all the clues were there.

-- Did you hear about the crossword puzzle addict who wanted to be buried six down and three across?
+Did you hear about the crossword puzzle fan who wanted to be buried six down and three across?

 Famous Crossword Puzzles

 Founded by The New York Times Puzzle Editor Will Shortz, he is still directed.
 The tournament offers a $5,000 grand prize, with 20 other prizes awarded in various categories.
 Scoring is based on accuracy and speed.
 Next year will be the 43rd annual competition, which is typically held each April.

 The Guinness Book of World Records lists the World’s Largest Crossword Puzzle at seven feet by seven feet.
 The puzzle features 28,000 clues that must be answered to fill its 91,000 squares.